grapheo12/grapheo12.github.io/content/life/sleepless-rant.md

 <!-- more -->

 I've been trying to sleep, but I just can't.
 Why not?
 Why am I so lousy?
 Why do I procrastinate so much?
 Why do I just pretend to work and not do anything?
 What am I doing with this life?
-Why is it that I have so many friends and yet not have them?
-What is so unlikable about me that my feelings aren't reciprocated?
+Why is it that I have so many friends and yet not have them? <!--What is so unlikable about me that my feelings aren't reciprocated?-->

 I know my family is with me but deep down I'm still hollow and lonely.
 I don't open up.
 I do sure talk about stuff that I can show off a bit, but I never open up.
 I don't ask for what I want.
 I don't, because I don't want to be judged as a wanting person or a creep.